CAS Responsible Leadership

 Participants can continue on with the CAS in Entrepreneurial Management to obtain a DAS in Entrepreneurial Leadership.
 This DAS can then lead to an MBA upon completion of the 1st EMBA year (conditions apply).

-The course focus will lie on the different ways in which companies can and do engage socially, and how they can benefit society and the environment, including a zoom-in on measuring, rating and reporting, Cross-Sector-Partnerships with a focus on the Sustainable Development Goals (SDGs).
+After an introduction on the roles and endeavors of the main actor groups in society, the course will dive into the business case for engaging in society and in particular provide learning about corporate motivations and approaches to business engagement in society and for the environment.
+The course focus will lie on the different ways in which companies can and do engage socially, and how they can benefit society and the environment, including a zoom‐in on measuring, rating and reporting and Cross‐Sector‐Partnerships.
 The course will provide a broad range of practical company case examples of "Business & Society" engagement.
-Overall, angles covered will include: philanthropy and charity, values and ethics, compliance and corporate governance, corporate responsibility and sustainability, social innovation and corporate social entrepreneurship, as well as corporate global citizenship and multi-stakeholder
+Overall, angles covered will include: philanthropy and charity, values and ethics, compliance and corporate governance, corporate responsibility and sustainability, social innovation and corporate social entrepreneurship, as well as corporate global citizenship and multi‐stakeholder collaboration.

 Today’s business environment is characterized through hyper-competitive markets that constantly challenge an organization’s functioning.
 Within the past 10 years, firms twice experienced conditions of turbulent market environments indicated through the bursting of the dot-com bubble in 2000-01 and the sub-prime crisis in late 2008.
 These economic conditions have increased the complexity of today’s business environment and unambiguously underline the importance of knowing how to deal with environmental changes, difficult business situations, and corporate growth.
 Managing such conditions consists of multiple organizational challenges and implies that firms must constantly adapt to evolving market environment.
 This course aims at developing an understanding on how to behave and manage such situations.
 It familiarizes participants with how to manage change under situations of corporate crisis, global competition and environmental change.